boringops-run/boringops-run.github.io/_case_studies/saas-platform-rescue.md

 - Zero documentation (the original team had "always planned to write it")
 - 14 services with unclear dependencies
 - Credentials stored in a spreadsheet on someone's laptop
-- The only person who knew the deploy process was on a different continent and leaving in 6 weeks
+- The only person who knew the deployment process was on a different continent and leaving in weeks
 - Production access required SSH-ing through three jump hosts with manually rotated keys

 The new team was afraid to touch anything.
 Feature velocity had dropped to zero.
 The CTO described the platform as "a haunted house."

----

 ## The Engagement